-Repacking and greasing wheel bearings is essential periodic maintenance for trailers, boats and other rolling wheeled equipment.
+Repacking and greasing wheel bearings are essential periodic maintenance for trailers, boats, and other rolling wheeled equipment.
 If not done properly, you won’t get very far before they break down.
 And it’s especially important to pay attention to if the wheels aren’t used very often (aren’t “rolled” often enough).
-Like, say, you’ve got a utility trailer that you only use a couple of times a year, so it sits for long periods of time.
+Like, say, you’ve got a utility trailer that you only use a couple of times a year, so it sits for long periods.
 This allows condensation to form inside the trailer wheel bearing.
 Rust comes from condensation, scratches and scores come from rust particulates, and scratches lead to friction and accelerated bearing failure.
 And bearing failure means burnout and being stuck on the side of the road.

 You should plan to do bearing maintenance once a year at a minimum.
 Whether you want to do it more often may depend on how often you see the particular equipment and how important it is.
 Landscaping businesses that use their equipment trailers on a daily basis will do it a lot more often.